sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 * **training points:** Generate enough training points per class to have at least 10 * p, where p the number of predictor variables (e.g. if your predictor image has 16 bands, generate at least 160 training points per LULC class)

-* **testing points:** Generate enough testing points per class so the ratio between training and testing points is √(p):1, where p is the number of predictor variables (e.g. if your predictor image has 16 bands, generate at least 40 tetsing points per class - the ratio between training and testing points should be 4:1, which is an 80% / 20% split)
+* **testing points:** Generate enough testing points per class so the ratio between training and testing points is √(p):1, where p is the number of predictor variables (e.g. if your predictor image has 16 bands, generate at least 40 tetsing points per class - the ratio between training and testing points should be 4:1, which is an 80%-20% split)

 In more recent years when SAR and Planet NICFI are available, we have 22 possible predictor bands to use in our model.
 Based on these rules of thumb, we should have at least 220 training points per class, and at least 48 testing points per class.
-Thus, 400 total reference points per class go well beyond these minimums if we split them into training and testing data later (generally, more training and testing data is better).
+Thus, 400 total reference points per class go well beyond these minimums if we split them into training and testing data later

+*Tip:* Generally, more training and testing data is better, so try to generate as much as you can within your budget and time constraints.

 ```javascript
 // //////////////////////////////////////////////////////////////////////////////////////////